zippidezap/Aironet-Bot/README.md

 Implementation:

 The code is run using Node JS and BotKit.
-So these will both need installing first (recoommend the latest versions of both).
-We also used NGROK such that we can host the bot locally rather than using AWS or the like, however this is your choice whether you wish to use this.
+So these will both need installing first (recommend the latest versions of both).
+We also use NGROK such that we can host the bot locally rather than using AWS or the like, however this is your choice whether you wish to use this.

 https://github.com/howdyai/botkit-starter-ciscospark